arm-university/arm-future-skills/Arm Takeaway US version.md

 **Why it matters:**

-Great engineers don’t just come up with ideas — they know how to turn them into impact.
+Great engineers don’t just come up with ideas—they know how to turn them into impact.
 At Arm, engineers combine technical know-how with business thinking, guiding teams, spotting opportunities, and shaping solutions that make a difference.

-Evidence this skill by being able to say:
+### Evidence this skill by being able to say:

 “I helped my team successfully pitch a project idea at a local hackathon.”

-How to Develop Yourself and Get Ahead of the Pack:
+### How to Develop Yourself and Get Ahead of the Pack:

 - Explore how technology ideas move from concept to prototype to real-world product.